 As a full-grown Vallhund, they should stick to good-quality food meant for active dogs.
 A mixture of raw fed and kibble supplement provides a balanced diet that covers all micro- and macro-nutrient requirements.

-Portions may vary depending on your pup’s size and daily exercise, and a local veterinarian can give informed advice for individual dogs.
+Portion sizes may vary depending on your pup’s size and daily exercise.

 Odindisa is a small breeder and only have puppies every so often, which gives the ability to focus wholly on raising well rounded puppies.

-Puppies are raised the house as part of the family, guided by Puppy Culture principles & Early Neurological Stimulation (ENS).
-Puppies are raised as part of the family and are in the household environment with their mother and a sweet female Miniature Dachshund.
+Puppies are raised the house as part of the family, guided by Puppy Culture principles and incorporating Early Neurological Stimulation.
+Puppies are raised as part of the family and are in the household environment with their mother.

-The puppies receive many visitors at the home (with visitors abiding by biosecurity protocols).
-Later the puppies have lots of opportunities for socialisation after their first vaccinations and they love their outings in the car and to Bunnings.
+The puppies receive many visitors at the home (who abide by biosecurity protocols).
+The puppies have lots of opportunities for socialisation after their first vaccinations and they love their outings in the car and to Bunnings.

-Should you become unable to care for your puppy then please consult with Odindisa about where the puppy is to be rehomed or return the puppy to Odindisa.
+Should you become unable to care for your puppy then please consult with Odindisa about rehoming, or return the puppy to Odindisa.

 Yes.
-Odindisa's breeding Vallhunds are genetically diversity tested with UC Davis.
 Odindisa's Vallhunds are DNA health tested prior to breeding to minimise the occurrence of issues such as:

 Progressive Retinal Atrophy (Swedish Vallhund Type - SVR)